 - 1. Matching the task to the strengths of the child. - 2.
-Ensuring all children have necessary equipment and never making assumptions about what children have in the home. - 3.
+Ensuring all children have the necessary equipment and never making assumptions about what children have in the home. - 3.
 Never expecting homework to be handed in the following day. - 4.
 Running lunchtime and afterschool clubs.
+These clubs are not taking place during the COVID19 pandemic.